AskHarshit/demo_pokeapi/README.md

 ** Invalid name has been validated but that is just returning 404 so not added as the separate test case.
 This test cases has been validated in ID.

-Below are the assertions kept in mind in order to perform the schema validations:
-  1. Status Code
-  2. Key properties and it's value
-  3. Properties of Json Array -> it's Index + Value
-  4. Nested Json Array -> Index -> Index + Value

-** As per the response received, above are the options we can take into account in order to completely verify the data received from the server.

 Below are the verions of the tools used in this project:
   1. NodeJs : v20.4.0